corndel-swe/react-sandbox-what-da-funk/README.md

 This repo is designed as a refresher for developers who want to practice React fundamentals via small, focused exercises.
 Each exercise isolates a concept so you can implement logic without worrying about build tooling or CSS.

-Key learning goals:
+Key learning goals so far:

 - Functional components and JSX
 - Props drilling and destructuring
 - Conditional rendering and loading states
 - Working with arrays: map, filter and keys

-- Minimal, reusable component patterns
+Key learning goals todo:

+- State
+- Functions as Props
+- useEffect
+- React router
+- Context

 ---